cleskowsky/cleskowsky.github.io/_posts/2022-01-03-class-sre-implements-devops.md

 [Source](https://youtube.com/playlist?list=PLIivdWyY5sqJrKl7D2u-gmis8h9K66qoj)

-There's just so much great material in this series!!

 # What is DevOps?

 * Set of practices and culture that try to break down tension between development and ops